aoakley.com

 - Filofax Mini London Underground map (these get revised every year, it is useful to have the latest one with station closures)

-- The latest copies of the following magazines: PC Gamer, Custom PC, SFX, Radio User
+- The latest copies of the following magazines: Hackspace, PC Gamer, SFX, Practical Wireless, Private Eye, Sound On Sound

 From grocers and supermarkets: